Go to Introduction

 speak with new tongues."
 (Mark 16:17), and the ability to do it comes with the baptism of the Holy Spirit (Acts 2:4; 10:44-46; 19:6).

-There are nine spiritual gifts which can be manifested through any person who is baptised in the Holy Spirit.
+There are nine spiritual gifts which can be manifested through any person who is baptized in the Holy Spirit.
 They are, the word of wisdom, the word of knowledge, faith, the gifts of healing, the working of miracles, prophecy, discerning of spirits, various kinds of tongues, and the interpretation of tongues (1 Corinthians 12:8-10).
 They are to profit everybody (1 Corinthians 12:7), and enable the church to prepare itself for the second coming of Jesus (Revelation 19:7).
 Some say that spiritual gifts have passed away, but this is obviously false, as in the very last days two prophets will prophesy in Jerusalem (Revelation 11:3), work miracles (Revelation 11:6), and be killed by the Antichrist, who is known as "the beast" (Revelation 11:7).
 Paul told us, "covet earnestly the best gifts:" (1 Corinthians 12:31), so they are to be sought for, and received by faith.

 Because everyone has sinned against God (Romans 3:10; 3:23; 1 John 1:8; 1:10), everyone needs to be saved.
 God provided this salvation when he sent his son Jesus Christ to die on the cross, and to pay for the sins of the world to be forgiven (Isaiah 53:5-6; Romans 5:8; 1 Peter 2:24; 1 John 2:2).
 Salvation therefore is only through Jesus Christ: